rjleveque/ImplicitAMR-paper/README.md

    and tagged `publication` for the version to be archived in the Supplementary Materials for the paper, and will also be archived on zenodo.org.

+**Additional Notes:** (Added May 2025)

+ - GeoClaw from Clawpack 5.12.0 has an improved version of the implicit solvers using PETSc, with several bugs fixed.
+The `geoclaw_v5.12` branch of this repository has updated Makefiles to use with the newer verion.